 Funerals have been with us since the beginning of human history because they help us move from life before death to life after death.
-Review the titles below to learn more about how a funeral service can help begin the healing process.
+Review the titles below to learn more about how a service can help you begin the healing process.

-A funeral service pays special tribute to the person’s life.
+A service pays special tribute to the person’s life.
 Among its purposes, it helps us acknowledge the death, remember the life and activate support during this naturally difficult time.

 A funeral gives friends and relatives an opportunity to express the love and respect they feel for someone who was important to them.
 Often, just seeing how much others care can help a family adjust to their loss.

 EXPRESS YOUR FEELINGS

 For thousands of years, funerals have been a means of expressing our beliefs, thoughts and feelings.
 It helps us acknowledge that someone we love has died and allows us to say goodbye.